+1. In July 1999, the Registrant issued and sold a total of 2,666,666 shares of Series E preferred stock to 29 investors, consisting of 10 individual investors, nine corporate investors and 10 venture capital and investment funds for a total purchase price of \$19,999,995, all of which was paid in cash.

-- 1. In September 2000, the Registrant issued a warrant to a customer to purchase up to 45,500 shares of Series F preferred stock at an exercise price of \$11.00 per share.
-The warrant is exercisable on September 22, 2005.
-The warrant, however, will become exercisable immediately with respect to all of these shares if the warrant holder achieves certain commercial milestones.
-If not earlier exercised, this warrant will expire September 23, 2005. - 2.
-In September through November 2000, the Registrant issued and sold a total of 633,130 shares of Series F preferred stock to 19 investors, consisting of 14 individual investors, two corporate investors and three venture capital and investment funds for a total purchase price of \$6,964,430, all of which was paid in cash. - 3.
-In July and September 2001, the Registrant issued and sold a total of 679,672 shares of Series G preferred stock to five corporate investors for a total purchase price of \$10,195,080, all of which was paid in cash. - 4.
-In June 2002, the Registrant issued 8,083 shares of Series D preferred stock to a company, which held a warrant of the Registrant, pursuant to a cashless net exercise of the warrant.
+2. In September 2000, the Registrant issued a warrant to a customer to purchase up to 45,500 shares of Series F preferred stock at \$11.00 per share.
+The warrant is first exercisable on September 22, 2005.
+The warrant will become exercisable earlier with respect to 22,750 shares on March 22, 2003 if, on or before that date, the customer has achieved certain commercial milestones.
+Further, this warrant will become exercisable immediately with respect to all 45,500 shares if the customer achieves certain higher commercial milestones.
+If not earlier exercised, this warrant will expire September 23, 2005.

+3. In September through November 2000, the Registrant issued and sold a total of 633,130 shares of Series F preferred stock to 19 investors, consisting of 14 individual investors, two corporate investors and three venture capital and investment funds for a total purchase price of \$6,964,430, all of which was paid in cash.

+4. In July and September 2001, the Registrant issued and sold a total of 679,672 shares of Series G preferred stock to five corporate investors for a total purchase price of \$10,195,080, all of which was paid in cash.

-- 5. As of March 29, 2003, the Registrant had issued 7,302 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's incentive option plan, with exercise prices ranging from \$3.25 to \$6.50 per share. - 6.
-As of March 29, 2003, the Registrant had issued 448,750 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's management incentive option plan, with exercise prices ranging from \$5.50 to \$6.50 per share. - 7.
-As of March 29, 2003, the Registrant had issued 2,132,139 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's 1995 stock plan, with exercise prices ranging from \$0.10 to \$0.165 per share. - 8.
-As of March 29, 2003, the Registrant had issued 3,167,919 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's 1996 stock option plan, with exercise prices ranging from \$0.165 to \$8.00 per share. - 9.
-From December 26, 1998 to March 29, 2003, the Registrant had issued 28,043 shares of common stock to nine of its consultants under stock purchase agreements, with purchase prices ranging from \$5.50 to \$8.00 per share.
+5. As of September 28, 2002, the Registrant had issued 4,482 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's incentive option plan, with exercise prices ranging from \$3.25 to \$6.50 per share.

+6. As of September 28, 2002, the Registrant had issued 448,750 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's management incentive option plan, with exercise prices ranging from \$5.50 to \$6.50 per share.

+7. As of September 28, 2002, the Registrant had issued 2,127,139 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's 1995 stock plan, with exercise prices ranging from \$0.10 to \$0.165 per share.

+8. As of September 28, 2002, the Registrant had issued 3,149,666 shares of common stock to its employees, directors, consultants and other service providers upon exercise of options under the Registrant's 1996 stock option plan, with exercise prices ranging from \$0.165 to \$8.00 per share.